Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: Discussion

-To satisfy the requirement of the physical model, the relevant cavity QED parameters $[g,g_{m},g_{c},\Omega,\Delta]/2\pi= [0.15, 0.015, 1.5, 0.15, 15]$ GHz \cite{KuboPRL11}.
-By tuning the transmon qubit or the cavity to produce a large detuning of the NVEs transitions or transmon qubit from the cavity, the decoherence of the NVEs-qubit system will be reduced by $\sim 10^{6}$\cite{APRL09}.
-The total parparing time of the arbitrary state of two NVEs is associated with the coupling strength $g_i$ in according to the Eq.(14).
-Because of $g=\sqrt{N}g_{m}g_{c}/\Delta$, we emphasize that the growth of the number of NV centers in each spin ensemble could greatly reduce the operation time.
-In this scheme, we assume $|\Omega_s|<\lambda$ to avoid nonresonant transitions, where $\lambda={g}^2/(\omega_{z}(t)-\omega_{b})$.
-According to the parameters $\lambda=50g$ and $|\Omega_s|=5g$, the generation of an arbitrary state of two NVEs with $n_1=n_2=3$ will take only $200ns$.
-The time compares quite favorably to the coherence time of qubit, which is now consistently greater than $0.5\mu s$\cite{LNature09}.
-What'more, The implement time is also shorter than the coherence time of NVE\cite{MizuochiPRB09}.
-So it is possible to efficiently manipulate and measure the entangled states of NVEs in experiment.
+To satisfy the requirement of the physical model, we choose a collective spin coupling strength $\sqrt{N}g_{m}=2\pi\times 10$MHz for an ensemble of $N\sim 10^{12}$ spins, which is consistent with experimentally observed value \cite{PRL220501}.
+In our case, we choose the microwave and optical detuning $\Delta\sim 2\pi\times 100$MHz, and the Rabi frequency of driving field $\Omega\sim 2\pi\times10$MHz.
+Then we obtain the effective coupling strength $G=\sqrt{N}g_{m}g_{c}/\Delta\sim 2\pi\times 1$MHz \cite{RevMP623}.
+We set a decay rate of microwave superconducting cavity $\kappa \sim 2\pi\times 10$kHz \cite{RevMP623} and collective spin decay rate of NVE $\gamma_{s} \sim 2\pi\times 10$kHz \cite{PRB201201}.
+The inhomogeneous broadening caused by nitrogen electronic spins or a $^{13}$C spin bath maybe affect the desphasing time ($T_{2}$) of NV center.
+While, we can reduce the impact by narrowing of the nuclear field distribution or the spin-echo techniques, which will prolong the desphasing time from $T_{2}^{*}$ to $T_{2}$ \cite{PRL023603,PRL250503}.
+By tuning the transmon qubit or the cavity to produce a large detuning of the NVEs transitions or transmon qubit from the cavity, the decoherence of the NVEs-qubit system will be reduced by $\sim 10^{6}$ \cite{APRL09}.
+The total preparing time of the arbitrary state of two NVEs is associated with the coupling strength $G_i$ in accord to the Eq.
+(13).
+Because of $G=\sqrt{N}g_{m}g_{c}/\Delta$, we emphasize that the growth of the number of NV centers in each spin ensemble could greatly reduce the operation time.
+In this scheme, we assume $|\Omega_s|<\lambda$ to avoid nonresonant transitions, where $\lambda={G}^2/(\omega_{z}(t)-\omega_{b})$.
+According to the parameters $\lambda=50G$ and $|\Omega_s|=5G$, the generation of an arbitrary state of two NVEs as the case above will take only $450ns$.
+The time compares quite favorably to the coherence time of the superconducting qubit, which is now about $10-100\mu s$\cite{RevMP623}.
+What's more, the implement time is also shorter than the coherence time of NVE \cite{MizuochiPRB09}.
+So it is possible to efficiently manipulate and measure the entangled states of NVEs in experiments.